MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/IBMDb2Database.md

 Typically, SQLCODE -805 is followed by SQLCODE -551, but you'll see only the second exception.
 In reality, the problem is the same.
 You lack the authority to bind the package to either `NULLID` or the specified collection.

-Typically, most IBM Db2 administrators don't provide bind package authority to end users&mdash;especially in an IBM z/OS (mainframe) and IBM i (AS/400) environment.
-It's different for Db2 LUW, where a base user account has built-in bind package privileges with which to create the MSCS001 (Cursor Stability) package in the user’s own collection (name = user login name).
+Typically, most IBM Db2 administrators don't provide bind package authority to end users&mdash;especially in an IBM z/OS (mainframe) or IBM i (AS/400) environment.
+Db2 on Linux, Unix, or Windows is different in that user accounts have bind privileges by default, which create the MSCS001 (Cursor Stability) package in the user’s own collection (name = user login name).

-If you don't have built-in bind package privileges, you'll need to ask your Db2 administrator for a user account that has package binding authority.
-With this account, you'll connect to the database and fetch data, which will auto-create the package.
+If you don't have bind package privileges, you'll need to ask your Db2 administrator for package binding authority.
+With this package binding authority, connect to the database and fetch data, which will auto-create the package.
 Afterwards, the administrator can revoke the packaging binding authority.
 Also, afterwards, the administrator can "bind copy" the package to other collections&mdash;to increase concurrency, to better match your internal standards for where packages are bound, and so on.

 When connecting to IBM Db2 for z/OS, the Db2 administrator can do the following steps.